Making Peace with God

 A COHORT-BASED FELLOWSHIP PARTICIPATING IN A GLOBAL CONVERSATION.

-Cohorts members gather weekly to undergo a Human Catechism that allows us to make peace with God, ourselves, others and all of creation.
-Together, we will walk with Jesus, disguised as the stranger, who inducts us into becoming fully human and reveals to us a God in whom there is no violence.
-Our hearts will burn and our eyes will be opened.
+Cohort members gather weekly for 90 minutes to make peace with God.
+Together, we walk with Jesus, disguised as the stranger, who inducts us into our own humanity and reveals to us a God in whom there is no violence.
+Our hearts burn and our eyes open.

 If you are looking for a program that reflects back to you what you already know with dogmatic certainty you should look elsewhere.
 However, if you are ready to engage the risky incarnational journey that shatters our expectations of God and ourselves, then this is tailor-made for you.